GenSim: A General Social Simulation Platform with Large Language Model based Agents: Introduction

 \section{Introduction}

 Social science, which focuses on human behavior, communication, and organization, is playing an increasingly significant role as world civilization advances.
 One important research paradigm in social science is collecting real human data.
 For instance, to study the effectiveness of positive psychology interventions,~\cite{bolier2013positive} recruited over 6,000 participants to observe their responses to controlled experiments.
-Similarly,~\cite{staiano2014money} employed 60 participants for a six-week user study to collect mobile personally identifiable information to investigate the economics of personal mobile data.
 While the paradigm of collecting real human data is widespread in social science research, it suffers from significant drawbacks, such as high cost, poor controllability, and challenges in reproducibility, which have troubled researchers for a long time.

 In the field of artificial intelligence (AI), researchers have discovered that language serves as a crucial carrier of intelligence~\cite{zhao2023survey}, and the objective of ``next-token prediction'' using a massive training corpus (\emph{i.e.}, large language models, LLMs) has the potential to achieve human-like intelligence.
 With the advent of these high-intelligence models, a new ``AI for Social Science'' direction has emerged: leveraging LLMs as proxies for real humans to conduct social science experiments~\cite{gao2024large}.
 This approach provides the opportunities to fundamentally address the above challenges faced by social science research, potentially paving the way for an entirely new research paradigm.
 For instance, Generative agents~\cite{park2023generative} leverages 25 agents to simulate human daily life, and finds that these agents can autonomously host parties and conduct mayoral election.
 RecAgent~\cite{wang2023user} simulates user online behaviors, and studies the phenomenons of information cocoon and conformity behaviors.
 EconAgent~\cite{li2024econagent} studies the macroeconomic behaviors using LLM-based agents in the context of dynamic markets.